How to Get A Job as A Graphic Designer

 1 – Discover the Hidden Job Market

-Here are a few ways to stay connected to the hidden job market:
+Here are some ways to tap into the hidden job market:

 2 – Write an Award-Winning Resume

-Here is a list of examples of how to write interpersonal experience:
+Here are some examples of how you can describe your interpersonal experience:

 3 – Start Freelancing